ndronos/c-nomorph/Klemens.md

 On most systems, C is the central, VIP language that all the other tools work to facilitate; on a Windows box, C is strangely ignored.

+...

+POSIX for Windows

+Because C and Unix coevolved, it's hard to talk aboutone and not the other.

 (Klemens, 2015) pp. 4-
 ```